WanderingElve/Mastermind_Project/README.md

 # Mastermind_Project
-This repository contains the code for a working two-player version of mastermind for the Arduino.
+This repository contains the code for a working two-player version of mastermind for the Arduino Mega.